Frequently Asked Questions

 My nappies are smelly - how do I get them fresh again?

 Wash them again.
-Most of the time nappies are smelly because they are not clean or have not been allowed enough dry time or you have detergent build up.
+Most of the time nappies are smelly because they are not clean or have not been allowed enough dry time or you have ammonia build up.

-My nappies are stained, how can I clean them?
+My cloth nappies are stained, how can I clean them?

-Nappy Covers: Never use bleach or whitening agents.
+Real Nappies Nappy Covers: Never use pure bleach or whitening agents.
 This will eventually break down the fibres of the fabric and destroy the waterproof membrane.
 Never soak the covers.

 The nappy covers seem to get wet at every change.
 What do I do?

-You may just need to change the nappy more often.
+You may just need to change the nappy more often or add extra absorbency.
 Particularly if it is getting really wet and the insert is also quite wet.